-- All sessions will start on time; please be punctual. - All participants need to have laptop or desktop computer. - All participants will need reliable internet access. - All participants need to understand how to navigate Zoom (Zoom Guide). - Training sessions are for registered attendees and instructors only.
+- All sessions will start on time; please be punctual. - All participants need to have laptop or desktop computer with a camera and microphone. - All participants will need reliable internet access.
+All participants need to understand how to - navigate Zoom (Zoom Guide). - Training sessions are for registered attendees and instructors only.